 The more complete your outline is, the more guidance I can give you on how to modify your paper to meet the requirements for a review paper.
 Make sure your references are presented in correct APA style.

-Step 3: Submit Review Paper using safe assignDue: 4/29 earlysubmissions greatly appreciated!
+Step 3: Submit Review Paper using safe assign greatly appreciated!